mlhartme/stool/main/documentation.md

 `stool config "tomcat.opts={} -Dfoo=bar"`.

 If you want to set a property to a value with spaces, you have to use quotes around the key-value pair.
-Otherwise, the shell does not see what belongs to your value.
+Otherwise, the Stool does not see what belongs to your value.

 If you change a property, you have to invoke the necessary re-builds or re-starts to make the changes effective.
 E.g. if you change `tomcat.heap`, you have to run `stool restart` to make the change effective.

-Properties have a type: boolean, number, date, string, list of strings, or map of strings.
+Properties have a type: boolean, number, date, string, list of strings, or map of strings to strings.

 Boolean properties have the values `true` or `false`, case sensitive.

 Date properties have the form *yyyy-mm-dd*, so a valid value for `expire` is - e.g. -`2016-12-31`.
-Alternatively, you can specify a number which is translated into the date that number of days from now.
+Alternatively, you can specify a number which is translated into the date that number of days from now (e.g. `1` means tomorrow).

-List properties (e.g.`tomcat.select`) are separated by commas, whitespace before and after an item is ignored.
+List properties (e.g. `tomcat.select`) are separated by commas, whitespace before and after an item is ignored.

-Map properties (e.g.`tomcat.env`) separate entries by commas, whitespace before and after is ignored.
+Map properties (e.g. `tomcat.env`) separate entries by commas, whitespace before and after is ignored.
 Each entry separates key and value by a colon.
 Example `PATH:/bin, HOME:/home/me`

 [//]: # (include stageOptions.md)